nysbc/appion-protomo/README.md

 Select `Add a new project`

-Fill in the form for your project and click `add`
+- Fill in the form for your project and click `add`

 Select `View Projects`

 Select the link on the name of your newly created project (NOT the pencil-editing icon)

-Select `create processing db`
+Select `create processing db` and wait for the page to reload

 Select `upload images to new session`

-On the next page click the dropdown for `Images grouped by` and select `SerialEM Tilt Series`
+- On the next page click the dropdown for `Images grouped by` and select `SerialEM Tilt Series`

 Enter a description for `Session Description`